Frequently Asked Questions

 How do I get a birth certificate and social security card?

 I submit the appropriate forms to the Department of Vital Records for you to be issued a social security number and birth certificate.
-After that, you will receive the social security card automatically.
-I will give you the form you need for requesting a copy of your birth certificate.

 What if two of your clients are in labor at once?